Flag of Mexico: Design and symbolism

 The article dictates what must be featured on the flag and also its proportions.
 Copies of the national flag which are made according to this law are kept in two locations: the General National Archive (Archivo General de la Nación) and the National Museum of History (Museo Nacional de Historia).

 Art.
-3: The Bandera Nacional is a rectangle divided into three vertical stripes of identical measures, with the colors placed in the following order from hoist to fly: green, white, and red.
+3: The Bandera Nacional is a rectangle divided into three vertical stripes of identical measures, with the colours placed in the following order from hoist to fly: green, white, and red.
 Centered in the white stripe, the National Coat of Arms has a diameter of three-fourths the width of the white stripe.
 The proportion of the flag is four to seven (Ratio 4:7).
-It could carry a rope or tie of the same colors below the truck.
+It could carry a rope or tie of the same colours below the truck.

 Differences with Italian flag

 This is a comparison of similarities of the Mexican and the Italian flags.

-The Mexican tricolor (green, white, red) has been continuously used for a longer time than the Italian one.
+The Mexican tricolour (green, white, red) has been continuously used for a longer time than the Italian one.
 At the time of the Mexican flag's adoption, the similarly toned Italian tricolor had not been used by any sovereign nation in Europe.
 Napoleon's puppet state Cisalpine Republic in what would become northern Italy adopted it in 1797, but with horizontal stripes and different proportions from the modern Italian flag.

-Due to the common arrangement of the colors, at first sight, it seems that the only difference between the Italian and the Mexican flag is only the coat of arms of Mexico present in the latter.
-Both flags use the same colors (green, white, and red), but the Mexican flag has darker shades of green and red (particularly green).
+Due to the common arrangement of the colours, at first sight, it seems that the only difference between the Italian and the Mexican flag is only the coat of arms of Mexico present in the latter.
+Both flags use the same colours (green, white, and red), but the Mexican flag has darker shades of green and red (particularly green).
 Additionally, these flags present a different aspect ratio (proportions): the Italian flag aspect ratio is 2:3 (1 to 1.5), more squarish in shape, while the Mexican flag aspect ratio is 4:7 (1 to 1.75), a longer shape.

-The similarity between the two flags posed a serious problem in maritime transport, given that originally the Mexican mercantile flag was devoid of arms and therefore was consequently identical to the Italian Republican tricolor of 1946; to obviate the inconvenience, at the request of the International Maritime Organization, both Italy and Mexico adopted naval flags with different crests.
+The similarity between the two flags posed a serious problem in maritime transport, given that originally the Mexican mercantile flag was devoid of arms and consequently identical to the Italian Republican tricolour of 1946; to obviate the inconvenience, at the request of the International Maritime Organization, both Italy and Mexico adopted naval flags with different crests.